souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 * You also should make sure that Elasticsearch data will not be swapped out of RAM and into disk space to prevent unexpected and sporadic drops in performance.

-There are quite a few of them, for which Elastic.co provides [ample documentation][es-system-tuning].
+There are quite a few of them, for which Elastic provides [ample documentation][es-system-tuning].

 <div class="note protip no_toc">
 ##### Protip!